Get exclusive member benefits & effect social change. Join Today

 When someone has epilepsy or another seizure disorder, the stimuli presented during the test (such as a flashing light) may cause a seizure.
-However, the technician performing the EEG is trained to safely manage the situation should this occur.
+The technician performing the EEG is trained to safely manage any situation that might occur.

 Before the test, you should take the following steps:

-Your doctor may ask you to sleep as little as possible the night before the test if you’re required to sleep during the EEG.
-You may also be given a sedative to help you to relax and sleep before the test begins.
+Your doctor may ask you to sleep as little as possible the night before the test if you have to sleep during the EEG.
+You may also be given a sedative to help you relax and sleep before the test begins.

-After the EEG is over, you can continue with your regular routine for the day.
+After the EEG is over, you can continue with your regular routine.
 However, if you were given a sedative, the medication will remain in your system for a little while.
 This means that you’ll have to bring someone with you so they can take you home after the test.
-You’ll need to rest and avoid driving until the medication has worn off.
+You’ll need to rest and avoid driving until the medication wears off.

 An EEG measures the electrical impulses in your brain by using several electrodes that are attached to your scalp.
 An electrode is a conductor through which an electric current enters or leaves.
 The electrodes transfer information from your brain to a machine that measures and records the data.

-During the test, very little electricity is passed between the electrodes and your skin, so you’ll feel very little to no discomfort.
+During the test, very little electricity passes between the electrodes and your skin, so you’ll feel very little to no discomfort.

-Electrical activity in the brain is seen in an EEG as a pattern of waves.
-Different levels of consciousness, such as sleeping and waking, have a specific range of frequencies of waves per second that are considered normal.
+Electrical activity in the brain appears in an EEG as a pattern of waves.
+Different levels of consciousness, like sleeping and waking, have a specific range of frequencies of waves per second that are considered normal.
 For example, the wave patterns move faster when you’re awake than when you’re asleep.
 The EEG will show if the frequency of waves or patterns are normal.
 Normal activity typically means you don’t have a brain disorder.

 Abnormal EEG results may be due to:

 It’s very important to discuss your test results with your doctor.
-Before you review the results with them, it may be helpful to write down any questions you might want to ask.
+Before you review the results, it may be helpful to write down any questions you might want to ask.
 Be sure to speak up if there’s anything about your results that you don’t understand.